benw22022/el9-cvmfs-docker/README.md

 it probably won't work due to x11 forwarding not being set up (x11 is the protocol on unix machines which manages the creation of windows).

-To get x11 forwarding to work on you mac machine follow the instructions on this [gist](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088).
+To get x11 forwarding to work on you mac machine follow the instructions on this [gist](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088). *Note*: the final step in this guide involves pulling a container and running `xclock` however, this container is depreciated so no longer works.
+To verify x11 forwarding is working run `./run_container.sh` and try and open a firefox window (simply type `firefox` in the terminal).

 To follow this guide you'll need to install the `homebrew` package manager.
 For instructions on installing `homebrew` if you do not have it already can be found in this [guide](https://mac.install.guide/homebrew/3).